thooks1203/echodeed/EchoDeed_Detailed_Guide.md

 A: No, EchoDeed enhances and supports your current program.
 It provides a practical way for students to apply character education lessons in their daily lives.
 Many schools integrate EchoDeed challenges with their existing curriculum themes and activities.

 **Q: How much does EchoDeed cost?**
-A: Implementation costs are minimal.
-The main expenses are staff time for setup and ongoing coordination.
-Local business sponsorships often cover reward costs.
-We work with each school to create a budget that fits their needs and resources.
+A: A **90-day pilot program costs just $1,200 total**, with the option to move to an annual subscription of **$4,800**.
+The main ongoing expenses are minimal staff time for coordination.
+Local business sponsorships often cover reward costs, making the program essentially self-sustaining after setup.

 **Q: What if our school doesn't have a lot of technology resources?**
 A: EchoDeed works on any smartphone, tablet, or computer with internet access.
 Students can use their own devices or school equipment.
 The platform is designed to be simple and accessible regardless of technical sophistication.